purestorage/pso-csi/README.md

 <img src="./docs/images/pso_logo.png" width="250">

 ## !!NOTICE!! - PSO is going to be EOL July 31 and End of Support by Oct 31, 2022.
 New customers should start with [Portworx](https://portworx.com/).
+Use the [PSO2PX](https://github.com/purestorage/pso-csi/tree/master/pso2px) Tool to migrate PSO to Portworx.

 _Using Google Anthos or OpenShift 3.11?
 Please use [PSO 5.x](https://github.com/purestorage/helm-charts) instead_